Rossweilong/weilong.github.io/content/authors/admin/_index.md

 Weilong is the recipient of several research awards, including the Best Paper Award from CSCW 2022 and the Best Paper Award from CSWIM 2019.

-Prior to joining Amazon, Weilong worked at Norfolk Southern Railway, advising data-driven transportation and logistics decision makings.
-He received a PhD in Management Information Systems and aMaster of Science in Economics both from Purdue, a Master of Science in Advanced Infrastructure System from CMU, and a Bachelor of Science in Physics from Fudan University.
+Prior to joining Amazon, Weilong received a PhD in Management Information Systems and aMaster of Science in Economics both from Purdue, a Master of Science in Advanced Infrastructure System from CMU, and a Bachelor of Science in Physics from Fudan University.
+He also worked at Norfolk Southern Railway, advising data-driven transportation and logistics decision makings.